 Washington Post article by Dr. Allen Roberts, AAME D.C.
 State Director, D.C. is about to vote on physician-assisted death.
 Here’s why it’s dangerous

-Five bills were introduced to legalize assisted suicide were introduced.
-SB 1129 SD1 using the term, "medical aid in dying," which is a euphemism for physician-assisted suicide allows nurses to assess capacity and prescribe lethal medication.
+Five bills were introduced to legalize assisted suicide in January 2017.
+SB 1129 using the term, "medical aid in dying," which is a euphemism for physician-assisted suicide allows nurses to assess capacity and prescribe lethal medication.
 The Senate Committee passed the bill with amendments and it currently resides in the House Committee on Judiciary and House Committee on Health.

 A bill draft surfaced but no legislation was introduced.